Home appraisal: Important things to know

 - Provide a record of regular maintenance history, such as HVAC servicing and roof inspections.

-- Point out special or unique features, and make sure they’re accessible and showcased.
+- Point out special or unique features.

 - Consider refinancing options that don’t require an appraisal, like certain FHA or VA loans.